-Borrowing guidelines:

-- 1. A student must show their school I.D. to borrow a book. - 2.
-The date the book is due is the latest date stamped in the book pocket.

-3. A book may be renewed for an additional period if the book is brought to the library so that a new date can be stamped on it.

-4. To return a book, place it in the return slot in the circulation desk and NOWHERE ELSE.

-5. A student who borrows library materials is responsible for returning them to the library.
-If anything is lost or damaged while signed out in the student's name, that student is responsible and must pay the cost of replacement.

-6. Students will receive notice for overdue materials through their homeroom teacher.
+- 1. Borrowing guidelines: - a.
+A student must show their school I.D. to borrow a book - a.
+The date the book is due is the latest date written in the back.
+Books are checked out for 28 school days - b.
+A book may be renewed once for an additional period - c.
+To return a book, place it on the Media Specialist's desk - d.
+A student who borrows library materials is responsible for returning them to the library.
+If anything is lost or damaged while signed out in the student's name, that student is responsible and must pay the cost of replacement - e.
+Students will receive notice for overdue materials through their homeroom teacher

-Library Passes: Students may obtain a pass to go to the Media Center during the school day but must remain in the library until the end of that class period unless a teacher's note indicates otherwise.

-Conduct: The Media Center is for quiet study and research, therefore students requesting to use the media center will conduct themselves accordingly.
+- 2. The need for Chromebook repairs should be brought to the Media Specialists attention immediately: - a. a.
+Loaner Chromebooks will be issued when needed - b.
+Repair period will vary depending on the scope of the damage